 Alan currently has an MSc and PhD(c) in Nutritional Medicine and uses his Instagram platform to dive into a variety of research studies on common nutrition topics.
-His information is solely evidence-based, yet he takes the time to break down the main points of each study.
+He takes the time to break down the main points of each study.

 Aidan Muir (Instagram @aidan_the_dietitian)

 Aidan is an accredited sports dietitian that specializes in strength athletes and sharing evidence based nutrition information.
 Although he mainly targets his information towards athletes, he shares a variety of studies and research that can benefit anyone.